Jui Gadkari: Early life

-Gadkari was born on 8 July 1998 in Mumbai, Maharashtra.
-Her father was play writer and rhythmist.
-She had confirmed that she suffered from Prolactinoma and Rheumatoid arthritis.
+Gadkari was born on 8 July 1988 in Karjat, Maharashtra to a Marathi-speaking CKP family.
+Her father is a playwright and rhythmist.
+She is the great grand-daughter of Ram Ganesh Gadkari.
+She had confirmed that she suffered from prolactinoma and rheumatoid arthritis.

 Career

-Gadkari started her career as Assistant director in white paper communications.
-She debut with the show Shrimant Peshwa Bajirao Mastani in the year 2009 where she played the role of Chanda.
-After that show, she appeared in Maziya Priyala Preet Kalena and Tujvin Sakhya Re.
+Gadkari started her career as assistant director in white paper communications.
+She made her debut with the show Shrimant Peshwa Bajirao Mastani in the year 2009, playing the role of Chanda.
+She also appeared in Maziya Priyala Preet Kalena and Tujvin Sakhya Re.

-In the year 2011, she portrayed role of Kalyani Sardeshmukh in Star Pravah's Pudhcha Paaul which was ended in 2017.
+In 2011, she portrayed the role of Kalyani Sardeshmukh in Star Pravah's Pudhcha Paaul which ended in 2017.
 In 2017, she appeared in Colors Marathi's Saraswati as Devika.
-In 2018, she had participated in Marathi reality show Bigg Boss Marathi 1 as a contestant where she evicted on Day 49.
-After that show, She played a lead role in Vartul.
+In 2018, she participated in Marathi reality show Bigg Boss Marathi 1 as a contestant; she was evicted on Day 49.
+After that show, she played a lead role in Vartul.

-In 2020, she has appeared in Sony Marathi's Singing Star as a contestant.
-Currently, she bagged a lead role in Star Pravah's Tharla Tar Mag as Sayali.
+In 2020, she appeared in Sony Marathi's Singing Star as a contestant.
+Currently, she plays a lead role in Star Pravah's Tharla Tar Mag as Sayali.